 Can I take a lighting course if I have no previous experience with photography?

 If you do not have previous experience, or if you do not know about the basic principles of photography—how to take pictures manually; what the difference is between the f-stop, shutter speed and ISO—you should not take a lighting course or other intermediate to advanced courses in photography.
-In these courses, students are expected to have a basic working knowledge of these principles.
-Courses that will help you learn the basic principles include: Black-and-White Photography (PHC-1003), Black-and-White Photography: From Darkroom to Lightroom (PHC-1002), Digital Photography I (PHC-1042) and Introduction to the Principles of Photography (PHC-1040).
+In these courses, students are expected to have a basic working knowledge of photography principles.
+Courses that will help you learn these principles are: Black-and-White Photography (PHC-1003), Digital Photography I (PHC-1042) and Photo Principles (PHC-1040).